 If you have an issue with a separately purchased accessory band or a previously replaced band, contact Fitbit Customer Support via the methods outlined above.

 Looking for Fitbit’s return policy?
 How to return a faulty Fitbit

-First, if you purchased your Fitbit from a third-party retailer, contact that retailer to find out their return policy.
+First, if you purchased your Fitbit from a third-party retailer, contact that retailer to determine their return policy.

 Secondly, Fitbit does not issue any device exchanges.
 Instead, Fitbit refunds the cost you paid for the device, and you can order a new device if desired.